-You will be introduced to the descriptive aspects of English, such as its phonology (sound system), morphology (word formation) and grammar in the ‘Sounds, Structures and Words’ module and will examine some of the key theoretical approaches to Language study in ‘Theories of Language’.
-In your other core modules you will be introduced to corpus linguistics, develop your own writing and begin to explore ways of doing research into English Language: ‘Introduction to Corpus Linguistics’, ‘The Practice of Writing’ and ‘Investigating Language’.
+You will be introduced to the descriptive aspects of English such as its phonology (sound system), morphology (word formation) and grammar in the ‘Sounds, Structures and Words’ module and will examine some of the key theoretical approaches to language study in ‘Theories of Language’.
+In your other core modules you will be introduced to applied linguistics, develop your own writing and begin to explore ways of doing research into English language: ‘Applied Linguistics’, ‘The Practice of Writing’ and ‘Investigating Language’.
 You will also take a Widening Horizons Module.

 Detailed descriptions of BA English Language first year modules

-Building on your first-year work, the core module, English Grammar, will provide you with a thorough grounding in technical aspects of the language.
+Building on your first-year work, the core module English Grammar will provide you with a thorough grounding in technical aspects of the language.
 You will also take a ‘Research Skills in English Language’ module in which you will develop your group and individual research skills.
-Your other four modules will be optional from a selection from modules such as:
+Your other four modules will be optional.